Analysis | Twelve NFL teams have never won the Super Bowl. A few of them have a real chance this year.

 3. Cleveland Browns (3-1)

-Closest call — Of the Browns’ two notorious AFC championship game losses in the late 1980s, “The Drive” is rougher if one considers that Cleveland was leading late in the game, whereas it was trying to forge a tie when “The Fumble” occurred.
+Closest call — Of the Browns’ two notorious AFC championship game losses in the late 1980s, “The Drive” is rougher because Cleveland was leading late in the game, whereas it was trying to forge a tie when “The Fumble” occurred.

 Outlook — One of just two teams that have existed for the entirety of the Super Bowl era but have never managed so much as an appearance (Detroit, listed below, is the other), the Browns look like a franchise very much on the upswing after a mostly horrendous couple of decades.